tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/Supplemental/Blockchain_TX_Install_Guide.md

 4. Run the package file and select the C++ build tools option.
 Then click install.

-5. This process takes about 15 minutes
+5. This process takes about 15 minutes.

 ### Issues Installing `bit` or `web3` After Installing the Microsoft Visual C++ Build Tools In Windows

 Along the installation process of `bit` or `web3` you may experience an issue related with the Microsoft Visual C++ Build tools in Windows if you update Windows after installing the build tools, and before installing these Python libraries.

-You may see an error message that states that `wheel is not supported`, the solution for this issue is to uninstall and reinstall the Microsoft Visual C++ Build Tools.
+You may see an error message that states that `wheel is not supported`; the solution for this issue is to uninstall and reinstall the Microsoft Visual C++ Build Tools.

 ### Update Conda Environment